Rare Event Analysis via Stochastic Optimal Control: Additional experiment details

 \subsubsection{Transition path sampling}

-To obtain hitting-time transition path ensemble, we use the transition path sampling \citep{dellago1998transition} algorithm with one-way shooting.
+To obtain hitting-time transition path ensemble for the reversible overdamped Langevin systems, we use the transition path sampling \citep{dellago1998transition} algorithm with two-way shooting.
 The settings for three systems are exactly the same.
 The states are defined within a radius of 0.025 to the boundary condition $A$ and $B$.
 We use the implementation of the algorithm from \citep{du2024doob} at \href{https://github.com/plainerman/Variational-Doob}{GitHub Repo}.